Bsin2020/docs/wallet_upgrade.md

 - Replace the sin-qt.exe file with the compressed file you downloaded with the sin-qt.exe file you are currently using.
 - Start the wallet.

+ :warning: Use this guide if you encounter any problems https://docs.sinovate.io/#/dump_and_importwallet
 <br>